 20.4.4.2 File Transfers

-The applicable User and the Kenya National TSO shall agree on the format of the file used for data transfer.
+The applicable User and the SOshall agree on the format of the file used for data transfer.
 The data shall be made available in a common, electronically protected directory.
-All file transfer data shall be fetched by the Kenya National TSO.
+All file transfer data shall be fetched by the SO.